fontclos/stat-mech-python-course/README.md

 $ cd stat-mech-python-course
 $ jupyter lab
 ```
 A browser window/tab pointing to `localhost:8888` will open automatically.
-Open the `session-1-intro-probability` folder, then open the first notebook by double-clicking `1.1-Generating-Random-Numbers.ipynb`.
+Open the `notebooks` folder, then open the first notebook by double-clicking `1-Generating-Random-Numbers.ipynb`.
 You are ready to go!

-## Installing jupyter in your computer
-If you want to try this at home, you need a modern installation of `python`, together with `jupyter`, `numpy`, `matplotlib` and some other standard python libraries.
-The simplest way to install all this without interfeering with your current python installation is the [Anaconda distribution](https://www.anaconda.com/download/).
-Choose **python 3.x** and your OS, download, install, and you should be good to go.

 ## Searching for help online
 Being able to **re-use someone else's code** is as important as being able to write your own.
 You are *not* supposed to figure out everything by yourself, so googling *how to X in python* is just fine.
 In addition, some useful resources are: